Pauljanson002/Pauljanson002.github.io/content/publication/continual-zero/index.md

 ---
-title: 'A Simple baseline that questions the use of pre-trained model in continual learning'
+title: 'Continual zero-shot learning through semantically guided generative random walk'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

 authors:
+  - Wenxuan Zhang
   - admin
+  - Divyansh Jha
-  - Wenxuan Zhang
+  - Kai Yi
-  - Rahaf Aljundi
+  - Ivan Skorodov
   - Mohammed Elhoseiny

 # Author notes (optional)